 Ideas:

-• Get a notification when your packages arrive by using a smart doorbell with motion alerts.
+• Get a notification when packages arrive using motion alerts that can distinguish between people and packages.

 • Pause the TV when someone rings your doorbell.

-• With IFTTT, have your lights flash on and off when someone rings the doorbell.
+• Have your lights flash when someone rings the doorbell.

 Smart Blinds